Knowing how to choose a primary care physician is important because they are the front line in your health care.

 This is who you’ll see for regular checkups.
-It’s the doctor most likely to spot the early signs of disease or illness, which ups the odds of you living a longer, healthier life.
+It’s the doctor most likely to spot the early signs of disease, illness or chronic conditions and come up with treatment plans for them.
+Overall, staying on top of your health ups the odds of you living a longer, healthier life.

-Think about what you’re looking for
+First, think about what you’re looking for.

 Are you looking for a primary care provider who is the same gender or age as you?
 Who speaks the same language?
-Find out which providers offer translation services.
+If so, find out which providers offer translation services.

-If you’re still coming up short on information, use the Internet to do a little research.
-Reviews, recommendations and details about what others have experienced provide a window into what you can expect.
+If you’re still coming up short on information, use the internet to do a little research.
+Find a physician compare tool or read reviews, recommendations and details about what others have experienced provide a window into what you can expect.

 Schedule an appointment

-During this first visit, test the waters and ask important questions to get to know them better and to see if you’ll work well together.
+To help you choose a doctor, schedule an appointment with the primary care provider you’re considering.
+During this first visit, test the waters, get to know the office staff and ask the provider important questions to get to know them better and to see if you’ll work well together.

 Questions to consider include: